near/docs/docs/roles/integrator/exchange-integration.md

       params:='[ "2Fy4714idMCoja7QLdGAbQZHzV2XEnUdwZX6yGa46VMX", "sender.testnet"]'
   ```

-Let's create test transaction that should fail and investigate the responce.
+Let's create test transaction that should fail and investigate the response.
 We will try to send more tokens that are available on this account:
-  - using `near-cli`:
+  - using NEAR CLI:

     ```bash
     near call <contract_account_id> ft_transfer '{"receiver_id": "<user_account_id>", "amount": "10000000000"}' --accountId<contract_account_id> --amount 0.000000000000000000000001